Special Interest in Volleyball

 In recent years the school has been recognised throughout Australia and overseas for its pursuit of excellence in Volleyball, establishing itself as one of the prominent junior sporting programs in the country.

 The school has excellent facilities, including a specialised Volleyball Centre, with three indoor courts and four floodlit Beach Volleyball courts alongside the BPAC, a Performing Arts Centre.

 A Brief History

-In 1994 the Special Interest Volleyball Program was established for students to study Volleyball as a part of their curriculum.
-The program has six staff in the faculty and over 340 students enrolled.
+In 1994 the Special Interest Volleyball Program was established for students to study volleyball as a part of their curriculum.
+The program has 6 staff in the faculty and over 340 students enrolled.
 Since the 1990’s Brighton Secondary School has become a force in the nation as one of the outstanding Volleyball schools in the country.
 An indication of this is the school’s success at the Australian National Championships held in Melbourne each year.
-In 2007, 2008, 2009, 2011, 2014, 2015 and 2017 Brighton was named Champion Volleyball School in Australia.
+In 2007, 2008, 2009, 2011, 2014, 2015, 2017 and 2018 Brighton was named Champion Volleyball School in Australia.